bl4de/ctf/2016/IceCTF/IceCTF_writeups.md

 # IceCTF 2016 writeups

-As most of the challenges were trivial to resolve (especially from Stage 1, Stage 2 and some from Stage 3) I put here just some example challenges I had to spend more than 30 seconds to get the flag :)
+As most of the challenges was trivial to resolve (especially from Stage 1, Stage 2 and some from Stage 3) I put here just some example challenges I had to spend more than 30 seconds to get the flag :)

 --
 ### Exposed (Web, 60pts)